cmu-db/15721-s24-ee1/proposal/presentation2.md

 With this working demo, we have almost completed our initial goal of creating an execution engine with the operators we have previously discussed.

-While there is still more work to be done in making the engine more robust and feature-rich, we have laid the groundwork for a powerful and efficient execution engine.
-However, to fully realize the potential of this engine, we need to implement a buffer pool manager that can keep up with the engine's speed and parallism.
+- More work to be more robust and feature-rich
+- Foundation for a powerful and efficient async execution engine
+- Need new async bpm to support the engine

 ---